How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

-The two most commonly claimed advantages of pruning-stable methods compared to IMP are the following: \begin{enumerate} \item \emph{They result in a pruned model faster when training from scratch since they avoid the expensive iterative prune-retrain cycles.} \citet{Ding2019} for example advertise that is there is “no need for time consuming retraining”, \citet{Liu2020a} try to “avoid the expensive pruning and fine-tuning iterations”, \citet{Hoefler2021} state that sparsifying during training “is usually cheaper than the train-then-sparsify schedule”, \citet{Lin2020} claim that IMP is “computationally expensive“ and “outperformed by algorithms that explore different sparsity masks instead of a single one”, \citet{Wortsman2019} try to “train a sparse neural network without retraining or fine-tuning” and \citet{Frankle2018} (in the context of the Lottery Ticket Hypothesis) claim that “iterative pruning is computationally intensive, requiring training a network 15 or more times consecutively”. \item \emph{They produce preferable results either because they avoid ‘hard’ pruning or due to the particular implicit bias they employ.} \citet{Liu2020a} for example claim that previous methods suffer from a “failure to properly recover the pruned weights” and \citet{CarreiraPerpinan2018} argue that learning the pruning set throughout training “helps find a better subset and hence prune more weights with no or little loss degradation”. \end{enumerate}
+The two most commonly claimed advantages of pruning-stable methods compared to IMP are the following: \begin{enumerate} \item \emph{They result in a pruned model faster when training from scratch since they avoid the expensive iterative prune-retrain cycles.} \citet{Ding2019} for example advertise that is there is “no need for time consuming retraining”, \citet{Liu2020a} try to “avoid the expensive pruning and fine-tuning iterations”, \citet{Hoefler2021} state that sparsifying during training “is usually cheaper than the train-then-sparsify schedule”, \citet{Lin2020} argue that IMP is “computationally expensive“ and “outperformed by algorithms that explore different sparsity masks instead of a single one”, \citet{Wortsman2019} try to “train a sparse Neural Network without retraining or fine-tuning” and \citet{Frankle2018} (in the context of the Lottery Ticket Hypothesis) state that “iterative pruning is computationally intensive, requiring training a network 15 or more times consecutively”. \item \emph{They produce preferable results either because they avoid ‘hard’ pruning or due to the particular implicit bias they employ.} \citet{Liu2020a} for example state that {\lq}hard{\rq} pruning methods suffer from a “failure to properly recover the pruned weights” and \citet{CarreiraPerpinan2018} argue that learning the pruning set throughout training “helps find a better subset and hence prune more weights with no or little loss degradation”. \end{enumerate}

-While many of the previously listed methods perform well and achieve state-of-the-art results, so far little empirical evidence has been given to support that the claimed advantages of pruning-stability have actually been achieved or, more to the point, that the goal of pruning-stability is worth aiming for in the first place.
+While many of the previously listed methods perform well and achieve state-of-the-art results, so far little empirical evidence has been given to support that the claimed advantages of pruning-stability have actually been achieved.
 To verify this, we propose \textsc{Budgeted IMP} (BIMP), where the same lessons we previously derived from Budgeted Training for the retraining phase of IMP are applied to the initial training of the network.
-More specifically, given a budget of $T$ epochs, we simply train a network for some $T_0 < T$ epochs using a learning rate schedule that linearly decays from some tuned initial value $\eta_1$ and then apply IMP with either ALLR or LLR on the output for the remaining $T - T_0$ epochs.
+More specifically, given a budget of $T$ epochs, we simply train a network for some $T_0 < T$ epochs using a linearly decaying learning rate schedule and then apply IMP with the proposed schedules on the output for the remaining $T - T_0$ epochs.